 - RIDING ABILITY SCALE

-STRONG INTERMEDIATE: an intermediate rider who is currently riding regularly, can post a long trot for an extended time period, and is comfortable in the saddle for at least 6 hours per day.
+STRONG INTERMEDIATE: An intermediate rider who is currently riding regularly, can post a long trot for an extended time period, and is comfortable riding cross-country terrain for at least 6 hours per day.

-ADVANCED: all the above, plus the ability to handle a spirited horse in open range.
+ADVANCED: All the above, plus the ability to handle a spirited horse on the open range.

 Horse drives are similar to cattle drives with one major difference--- SPEED!
-You will drive over 400 horses for a total of 62 miles in the course of two days.
+You will drive hundreds of horses for a total of 62 miles in the course of two days.
 We allow the horse herd to lead and we follow the pace they set.
 This means that you need to be COMFORTABLE in a trot or gallop.
-It is not enough to simply tolerate this place.
-We do not provide riding instruction, rather, we provide riding tips and guidance as they relate to herd movement and strategy.
+It is not enough to simply tolerate this pace intermittently.
+We do not provide riding instruction; rather, we provide riding tips and guidance as they relate to herd movement and drive strategy.

-Colorado is a beautiful, high-altitude, dry climate that has no set weather patterns.
-We have had years where the sun beats down and we reach 80-90 degrees, while other years have snow and frigid temperatures, and even years with wind, rain and hail.
+Colorado has a beautiful, high-altitude, dry climate with no set weather patterns.
+We have had years where the sun beats down and it reaches 80-90 degrees during the drive, while other years have had snow and frigid temperatures, and even years with wind, rain and hail.
 You need to prepare for any of these conditions, as the horses do not stop for the rain!
-The terrain on which you will be riding consists of stints of uneven, rural dirt-roads and asphalt highways.
+The terrain over which you will be riding consists of various sections of sagebrush hills; uneven, rural dirt-roads; and asphalt highways.

 - RIDING ABILITY

 As previously stated, the Great American Horse Drive is not geared for the beginner rider or for individuals who may have health issues.
-Seasoned horseback riders with cross-country experience will be better prepared physically and mentally for this adventure.
+Seasoned horseback riders with cross-country experience will be better prepared, physically and mentally, for this adventure.
 Riding requires that you have control of your upper body, good strength in your legs, and the ability to balance while on the horse.
-If you do not have control of your body you are at risk of falling off the horse or injuring the horse by rocking around on his back.
-Horses, much like people, try to avoid situations lending to discomfort, and they will respond to protect themselves if they are in pain.
-Please see guide on riding ability scale to evaluate your riding ability.
+If you do not have control of your body, you are at risk of falling off the horse or injuring the horse by rocking around on his back.
+Horses, much like people, try to avoid situations leading to discomfort, and they will respond to protect themselves if they are in pain.
+Please see the above riding experience scale to evaluate your ability level.

 - PHYSICAL CONDITION

-Those who are in above average physical and mental condition are at an advantage when it comes to keeping up on the Great American Horse Drive.
-However, it takes more than pure athletic ability to ride on the drive, successfully.
+Those who are in above-average physical and mental condition are at an advantage when it comes to keeping up on the Great American Horse Drive.
+However, it takes more than pure athletic ability to ride the drive successfully.
 It is even more important that you are conditioned for this type of riding.
 We highly suggest doing exercises that enhance your riding muscles and increase your inner core strength prior to attending the drive.
 Individuals who have recently had knee, back, hip or heart surgeries often have difficulties completing this long, physical ride.

 - LIVING QUARTERS

-There is no additional charge for accommodations and clients are welcomes to stay with us at the ranch or head to town to rent a hotel room for the week.
+There is no additional cost for accommodations and clients are welcome to stay with us at the ranch or head to town to rent a hotel or room for the week.
 Included in the horse drive cost are accommodations onsite at the ranch, but guests are welcome to head to town to rent a hotel room if they prefer.
-It is important to note that our living quarters are true western bunkhouses, in a rustic ranch setting.
-Each room has a minimum of two beds/bunks and as many as six. please expect to share your room with at least one other person.
-There is a common bathroom for the bunkhouses with showers, sinks, and toilets.
-The ranch is located 13 miles outside of Craig, so we have limited cell phone service, and internet is not available.
-Be aware you may need to go into town to make phones calls.
-This could also be a great opportunity to unplug, disconnect and truly embrace the cowboy lifestyle!
+It is important to note that our living quarters are true western bunkhouses in a rustic ranch setting.
+Each room has a minimum of two beds/bunks and as many as six.
+Please expect to share your room with at least one other person.
+There are common bathrooms for the bunkhouses with showers, sinks, and toilets.
+The ranch is located 13 miles outside of Craig, so we have limited cell phone service and no wireless internet.
+Be aware that you may need to go into town to make phones calls.
+This could also be a great opportunity to unplug, disconnect, and truly embrace the cowboy lifestyle!

 Sombrero Ranches has a full time cook, and we provide three meals a day for our family and volunteers.
-Guests are welcome to join us for meals at no additional cost. the serving schedule is posted along with a menu of meals for the day.
-We serve ranch style, family meals which consist of meat, potatoes, vegetables and salad.
+Guests are welcome to join us for meals at no additional cost.
+The serving schedule is posted along with a menu of meals for the day.
+We serve ranch style, family meals which consist of meat, potatoes, vegetables, salad, and sometimes dessert!
 Due to so many guests and staff, we are unable to accommodate special dietary needs.

 HOW DO I SIGN UP FOR THE HORSE DRIVE?

-Each year, guests are anxious to attend the ride and availability on this “ride of a lifetime” goes quickly!
+Each year, guests are anxious to attend the drive and available spots on this “ride of a lifetime” disappear quickly!
 As such, we highly encourage you to reserve your spot promptly.
 The Great American Horse drive is an authentic six-day horseback adventure, with family-style dining and complimentary bunkhouse accommodations at the ranch.
-The “first-timer” cost is $2500.00, and a deposit, equal to half the total price, is required for all guests to hold your position for the Horse Drive, the full amount is due by April first.
-Guests are welcome to dine in our “family-style” dining hall and stay in the “bunk-house” at no additional charge.
+The “first-timer” cost is $2500.00, and a deposit, equal to half the total price, is required for all guests to hold your position.
+The full amount is due by April 1st.

 We hope you can join us for a one-of-a-kind adventure, and look forward to sharing our way of life with you!